The Tweed Volcano, Focal Peak and Main Range Groups

 Australian East Coast Temperate and Subtropical Rainforest Parks

-The “Gondwana Rainforests of Australia” were originally placed on the World Heritage List in 1986, based on the 1985 nomination, with 16 rainforest areas in New South Wales (NSW) totalling 203, 500ha, and called the "Australian East Coast Temperate and Subtropical Rainforest Parks".
+The “Gondwana Rainforests of Australia” were originally placed on the World Heritage List in 1986, based on the 1985 nomination, with 16 rainforest areas in New South Wales (NSW) only, totalling 203, 500ha, and was called the "Australian East Coast Temperate and Subtropical Rainforest Parks".

 At this time the Border Group was known as the Tweed Volcano Group and did not include Springbrook, Lamington or Mt Barney nationals parks located in Queensland (QLD).